HyunjungJeinLim/HotelManagementSystem/README.md

 ![Admin Dashboard](Preview/Image3.png)

 📋 Description
--The Hyarriot Hotel Management System is a Windows Forms application designed to streamline hotel operations.
+- The Hyarriot Hotel Management System is a Windows Forms application designed to streamline hotel operations.
   It enables administrators to manage bookings, rooms, customers, and reports, while providing customers with an intuitive interface to search for available rooms, make or cancel reservations, and complete payments.

 ✨ Features
 - Room availability search based on date